AljoschaMeyer/image-dither/README.md

 ##### channels
 The number of channels per pixel stored in the buffer.
 Defaults to 4.

+##### diffusionFactor
+The diffused error is multiplied with this factor before being added.
+Defaults to 1.

-##### findColor(rgba)
+##### findColor(channelarray)
 This function is called once for each pixel with the pixel's color (error diffusion included) and should return the color to use in the output image.
-Colors are passed (and expected) as an array of length 4.
-Typically these contain r, g, b and a values - or whatever the buffer contained or should contain: image-dither doesn't care.
+Colors are passed (and expected) as an array with the values for each channel.

 The implementation of this function is left to the user, and determines palette choice and color distance metric.